utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

     url: "https://youtu.be/TDOuZcKQId4"
 ---

 Spectral is a linting engine that helps you define custom rules and enforce them on JSON and YAML files.
 Postman supports Spectral v6 rules for the configurable [API governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) and [API security](/docs/api-governance/configurable-rules/configuring-api-security-rules/#adding-custom-rules) rules for your team.
-Postman also supports CommonJS syntax for custom functions configurable in custom governance rules.
+Postman also supports ES6 syntax and CommonJS syntax for custom functions configurable in custom governance rules.

 ## Contents